African Environments signature climb….we do this the best!

 Our hike today will be about four hours across the Shira Plateau, a World Heritage Site, and one hour up the western slope of the Kibo Massif.
 Camp will be in the upper heath zone in full view of the Western Breach.

-We will wind our way up the Western Breach non-technical climbing route for about six hours to the crater rim of the main Kilimanjaro massife.
-Everyone is encouraged to explore the inner crater and the ash pit before moving to our highest camp on the crater floor.
-This spectacular high camp is next to the Furtwrangler Glacier with stunning views westward toward Mt.
-Meru and the setting African sun.
+We will wind our way up the ascent route above School Camp to the summit crater rim at Stella point.
+From Stella’s point you will descend into the summit crater and on to the Crater Camp.
+Those who still have the energy on top can explore the inner crater and the ash pit before moving to our highest camp on the crater floor.
+This spectacular high camp is next to the Furtwrangler Glacier with stunning views westward toward Mount Meru and the setting African sun.

-We will start our ascent to the summit (19,340′) early enough in the morning to be on the summit by 10:00am.
-This final ascent is only 800 feet and can be undertaken after sunrise and a leisurely breakfast.
+We will start our ascent to the summit (19,340′) early enough in the morning to be on the summit near dawn.
+This final ascent is only 800 feet.
 This is quite a contrast to the 3,000 foot slog required to summit via all the other ascent routes on Kilimanjaro.
 After taking in the view from Uhuru Peak we will begin the long descent to Barafu Hut and down to our final camp near Mweka Hut.

 Day 11 Descend and to Arusha